rtdip/core/docs/blog/posts/rtdip_energy_forecasting.md

 ## Energy Forecasting with RTDIP

 RTDIP can be a powerful tool for businesses looking to forecast energy usage.
 RTDIP supports load forecasting, a critical technique used by ISOs (Independent System Operators) and energy providers.
 Load forecasting allows a business to predict the power or energy needed to maintain the balance between energy demand and supply on the grid.
-Two primary inputs for load forecasting are weather data and meter data, RTDIP has developed pipeline components for varying
+Two primary inputs for load forecasting are weather data and meter data, RTDIP has developed pipeline components for these types of data.

 RTDIP provides example pipelines for weather forecast data ingestion.
-Accurate weather data helps predict energy production in renewable assets based on factors like temperature, humidity, and wind patterns.
+Accurate weather data helps predict energy production in renewable assets based on factors like temperature, humidity and wind patterns.

 RTDIP defines example pipelines for meter data from ISOs like MISO and PJM.
 Meter data includes consumption patterns, load profiles, and real-time measurements.
-Transformers translate raw meter data into specific Delta schemas for efficient storage and analysis.
+The transformers in RTDIP can translate raw meter data into suitable data models for efficient storage and analysis.

 The data models in RTDIP are IEC CIM (Common Information Model) for time series and metering data.
 This ensures compatibility with systems requiring data aligning with the IEC CIM standard.

-Building Pipelines for Energy Forecasting
+## Building Pipelines for Energy Forecasting

-RTDIP allows you to develop and deploy cloud agnostic pipelines to popular orchestration engines.
-There are a number of RTDIP components focused on weather and metering data, these are all listed below:
+RTDIP allows you to develop and deploy cloud agnostic pipelines with popular orchestration engines.
+There are a number of RTDIP components focused on weather and metering data, these are all listed below.

 ### Sources

 [MISO Daily Load ISO](https://www.rtdip.io/sdk/code-reference/pipelines/sources/spark/iso/miso_daily_load_iso/)

 The MISO Daily Load ISO Source is used to read daily load data from MISO API.
 It supports both Actual and Forecast data.
-The [MISO API](https://docs.misoenergy.org/marketreports/) can be foun here.
+The [MISO API](https://docs.misoenergy.org/marketreports/) can be found here.

 [MISO Historical Load ISO](https://www.rtdip.io/sdk/code-reference/pipelines/sources/spark/iso/miso_historical_load_iso/)

 The MISO Historical Load ISO Source is used to read historical load data from MISO API.
-The [MISO API](https://docs.misoenergy.org/marketreports/) can be foun here.
+The [MISO API](https://docs.misoenergy.org/marketreports/) can be found here.

 [PJM Daily Load ISO](https://www.rtdip.io/sdk/code-reference/pipelines/sources/spark/iso/pjm_daily_load_iso/)